talitore/lh3/docs/_reference/architecture.md

 - **Database**: PostgreSQL (schema defined and managed by Prisma)
 - **Authentication**: NextAuth.js (for user authentication)
 - **Cloud Storage**: AWS S3 (for storing user-uploaded photos)
+- **Mapping**: Mapbox GL JS (for interactive maps with draggable markers)
+- **Geocoding**: Mapbox SDK (for server-side geocoding and address validation)

 ## Data Modeling & Database Schema

 The core data structure of the application is defined using Prisma.
 The schema, located in `prisma/schema.prisma`, includes the following key models:

 - **User**: Represents application users with authentication details and profile information.
 - **Run**: Represents run events organized by users, including descriptor, number, dateTime, address, and introductory link.
+Supports location data with latitude and longitude coordinates for enhanced mapping functionality.
 - **RSVP**: Tracks user responses (Yes, No, Maybe) to runs, establishing a many-to-many relationship between users and runs.
 - **Photo**: Allows users to upload photos related to runs, storing metadata such as caption and S3 storage location.
 - **Attendance**: Records actual attendance of users at runs, as marked by authorized users (e.g., organizers).